databendlabs/databend/website/blog/2023-09-03-databend-weekly-109.md

 0 row result in 1.669 sec.
 Processed 1 billion rows, 953.67 MiB (599.02 million rows/s, 4.46 GiB/s)
 ```

-If you need to use Databend in a production environment, we recommend deploying the Databend service according to the official documentation or using Databend Cloud.
-However, if you are a developer or a testing engineer, you can experience Databend using local mode.
+If you need to use Databend in a production environment, we recommend deploying a Databend cluster according to the official documentation or using Databend Cloud. databend-local is a good choice for developers to quickly leverage Databend's capabilities without the need to deploy a full Databend instance.

 If you are interested in learning more, please check out the resources listed below: